pce-uw-jscript400/w2-express/readme.md

 * **Your Answer:**

+We get an error stating `Cannot destructure property 'content' of 'undefind' or 'null'`.
+This happens because `body-parser` gives us access to `req.body`.
+By commenting it out, `body-parser` doesn't know what to assume about the request coming in, in this example, a JSON object and so `content` comes back as `undefined`.

 ---

 - [ ] Visit the [Exercise: Express](https://github.com/pce-uw-jscript400/exercise-express) repository on GitHub.
 Follow the setup instructions and open the code in a code editor.
 Then, answer the following questions: